CRISPRing the microbiome is just around the corner

-Category: Environment Hits: 0CRISPR is widely used to target specific cell types, but only one at a time.
+Category: Environment Hits: 1CRISPR is widely used to target specific cell types, but only one at a time.
 Researchers have now developed methods to edit genes in multiple organisms within a diverse community of microbes simultaneously, a first step toward editing microbiomes such as those in the gut or on plants.
 One method assesses which microbes are editable; a second adds genes with a barcode that allows scientists to insert, track and assess insertion efficiency and specificity.

 Read more https://www.sciencedaily.com/releases/2021/12/211206220007.htm